Processes & Water Filters

 - Record all data observed in the lab in the Excel datasheet found here.

-- Weigh the empty 250 mL Erlenmeyer flask using the scale in terms of grams.
-Make sure to zero the scale before weighing the flask.
+- Weigh the empty 500 mL beaker using the scale in terms of grams.
+Make sure to zero the scale by hitting the tare button before weighing the beaker.

-- Add 250 mL of the contaminated water into your Erlenmeyer flask.
+- After you record the weight of the beaker, the TA will add 200 g of the contaminated water into your beaker.
 Take note of the color, odor, and any visual observations.

-- Reweigh the Erlenmeyer flask and calculate the weight of just the contaminated water.
+- Reweigh the beaker + contaminated water sample and calculate the weight of just the contaminated water.
 Record the weight in the datasheet.
+It should be around 200g.

 2. pH Neutralization